savaligupta-crypto/Interview-Questions-/README.md

 HTML creates the structure of a webpage, CSS styles its appearance, and JavaScript adds interactivity and dynamic behavior, allowing users to interact with the website effectively.

+2:- What is SVG ?
+   It is made of mathematical shapes and lines.
+   SVG stores drawing instructions.
+It can be resized without becoming blurry.

+3:-Browser and Search engine
+   BROWSER-It is used to open and view websites.
+   Example: Google Chrome, Mozilla Firefox, Microsoft Edge

+   SEARCH ENGINE-It is a service used to find information on the internet.
+   Example: Google Search, Yahoo

+4:- ID and Class
+    ID- It is Used for one unique element and appears only once on a page.Selected with # in CSS.
+    CLASS- It is Used for multiple elements and can be reused.Selected with . in CSS.